move-coop/parsons/docs/ngpvan.rst

 ===========
 For some methods, VAN allows you to bulk import multiple records to create or modify them.

-The bulk upload endpoint requires access to file on the public internet as it runs the upload asynchronously.
-Therefore, in order to bulk import, you must pass in cloud storage credentials, either AWS S3 or Google Cloud Storage, so that the file can be posted.
+The bulk upload endpoint requires access to files on the public internet as it runs the upload asynchronously.
+Therefore, in order to bulk import, you must pass in cloud storage credentials (either AWS S3 or Google Cloud Storage) so that the file can be posted.

 **Bulk Apply Activist Codes**